Yazoo discography

 The discography of English synth-pop duo Yazoo consists of two studio albums, one live album, six compilation albums, two extended plays (EPs) and nine singles.
 Their debut studio album, Upstairs at Eric's, achieved platinum status both in the United Kingdom and the United States of America.

 Yazoo had success during the early part of the decade with two hit studio albums and five hit singles.
-Since their split in 1983, there has been some commercial success with releases of compilation albums and remixed singles across Europe and the USA.
+Since their split in 1983, there has been some commercial success with releases of compilation albums and remixed singles across Europe and the US.